Ascentroid/Ascentroid/README.md

 Current Build Status: <b>Prototype / Experimental</b>

-The Ascentroid Map Kit is an Unreal Engine 4 ("UE4") plugin you install into the UE4 editor to assist with the creation of campaigns and levels for Ascentroid.
+The Ascentroid Map Kit is an Unreal Engine 4 ("UE") plugin you install into the UE editor to assist with the creation of campaigns and levels for Ascentroid.

 The map kit, essentially, builds a <b>\*.pak</b> file, which treats your campaign/content like a game <b>MOD</b> for Ascentroid.
 It will also use a custom <b>\*.json</b> file for  important, and required, meta data for your campaign.

-What's great about this is that it allows map creators to utilize <b><i>almost all of the full features/capabilities of UE4</i></b>!
+What's great about this is that it allows map creators to utilize <b><i>almost all of the full features/capabilities of UE</i></b>!

 ## Prerequisites

 1) Only <b>Windows</b>, <b>x64</b> is supported <i>right now</i>.
 Make sure you meet the [required Hardware and Software Specifications for Unreal Engine](https://docs.unrealengine.com/4.26/en-US/Basics/InstallingUnrealEngine/RecommendedSpecifications/).

-2) Since UE4 treats a campaign like a <b>MOD</b>, it <b>requires Microsoft's C++ compiler</b>.
+2) Since UE treats a campaign like a <b>MOD</b>, it <b>requires Microsoft's C++ compiler</b>.
 You have two options:

 * <b><i>Option #1</i></b> (free, smaller download size): Install [Visual Studio Code](https://code.visualstudio.com/docs/?dv=win) + [Visual Studio 2019 Build Tools](https://visualstudio.microsoft.com/vs/older-downloads/) following this [installation tutorial](http://jollymonsterstudio.com/2018/11/02/unreal-c-with-visual-studio-code/). ✅ <b><u>RECOMMENDED</u></b>